infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

   7.0
  10.0
 ```

+!!! note
+    Most support query functions have a keyword argument `label` that is used
+    the specify the type of supports that will be involved in the query.
+By default,
+    this will be `PublicLabel` which will correspond to any supports that are
+    reported to the user by default, but will exclude any supports that have
+    `InternalLabel`s (e.g., internal collocation nodes).
+The full set can always
+    be obtained via `label = All`.
+We can also query more specific subsets of
+    support information with more specific labels such as `label = UniformGrid`.

 We also provide functions that access other related information about the
 supports.
 For example, [`has_supports`](@ref) checks whether a parameter has
 supports, while [`num_supports`](@ref) gives the number of supports associated